MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-corporate-owned-work-profile-enroll.md

 3. Select the **Android** tab.
 4. Go to **Android Enterprise** > **Enrollment Profiles**, and choose **Corporate-owned devices with work profile**.
 5. Select **Create profile**.
-6. On the **Basics** page, enter a name and description for the profile so that you can distinguish it from other rprofiles in the admin center.
+6. On the **Basics** page, enter a name and description for the profile so that you can distinguish it from other profiles in the admin center.
 Device users don't see these details.
 7. Select **Next** to continue to **Scope tags**.
 8. Optionally, apply one or more scope tags to limit restriction visibility and management to certain admin users in Intune.
 For more information about how to use scope tags, see [Use role-based access control (RBAC) and scope tags for distributed IT](../fundamentals/scope-tags.md).
 9. Choose **Next** to continue to **Create + review**.